Find Affordable College Courses

 Greenville, NC

-East Carolina University did quite well in this year’s ranking of the most popular places for physiology and pathology sciences students to get a bachelor’s degree.
-It came in at #6 on the list.
-ECU is a fairly large public school located in the small city of Greenville.
+East Carolina University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree physiology and pathology sciences programs.
+ECU is a very large public school located in the small city of Greenville.

 Of the 95 students majoring in physiology at ECU, 38% are male and 62% are female.